SiENcE/luis/README.md

 - Löve2D: The game framework used for rendering and managing game objects.
 - flux (included in the `3rdparty` folder)
 - json (included in the `3rdparty` folder)

+## known Problems

+- DropDownBox: when selecting, the an underlying ui element is also executed (Button i.e.)
+- InputText: when adding a character in the middle of a text, the text behind is removed
+- FlexContainer: the initial width or height limits the arrangement of child widgets

 ## License